Patrick Sutczak

 Chris Morgan.

-Chris Morgan's new Pieman Piece is called "Limb" ..
-Moody, groping beneath the surface of the subject matter and in touch with that "undercurrent" that is always with you when out and about in the Tasmanian Wilderness...
+Chris Morgan's new piece,"Two Trees" probes the essence of Tasmania's untamed areas ..
+Having spent decades in partnership with analogue cameras and darkroom practice, Chris now transfers that "more human" element to digital technology and creates moody, expressive pieces that search beneath the surface of the subject matter and are somehow in touch with that "undercurrent" that is always present when out and about in the Tasmanian Wilderness...
 This is what brings so many to our shores - and what draws many to Chris' work.

 Sarah Walters

 In all of Sarah's ceramic pieces you will find her unique feeling for the use of unusual and beautiful clays and for the application of exciting glazes.
-Sarah's cards, too, are still with us - with some new, hand-painted designs joining her gel cards !
+Sarah's cards, too, are still with us - all unique, handmade little art works in their own right - some hand-painted, others gel-printed !

 Prices are as marked.
 (All of her works have been made in Tasmania, are available for immediate purchase and can be taken home straight away).
-If you were there at the Opening on Saturday 21st, March, you would also have experienced her inspired violin playing - definitely a cultural treasure !!
+I

 David Pullen